Bank Al-Maghrib: History

 In 1958, the Moroccan government commenced negotiations with France and the State Bank of Morocco to reclaim for itself the right to issue money.
 Decree n° 1.59.233 of 30 June 1959 created the Banque du Maroc, which took over the issuance of money the next day, and replaced the State Bank of Morocco.
-In October, the Banque du Maroc issued a new currency, the dirham.
+In October, the Banque du Maroc issued a new currency, the Moroccan dirham.
 The Banking Act of 21 April 1967 enhanced the role of "Banque du Maroc", particularly in the field of banking supervision.
 In 1974, the Banque du Maroc commenced issuing the centime as a fraction of the dirham, replacing the franc.

 In March 1987, the bank adopted the name Bank Al-Maghrib.
 That same month, the bank established Dar As-Sikkah, the unit that would be responsible for printing bank notes and minting coins.

-A new banking act in July 1993 created a unified regulatory framework for all credit institutions.
-This act strengthened the Bank Al-Maghrib in its role of regulating and supervising credit institutions in Morocco.
+A new banking act in July 1993 created a unified regulatory framework for all credit institutions in Morocco.
+This act strengthened the Bank Al-Maghrib in its role of regulating and supervising credit institutions.
 October saw the passage of amendments to the Bank's statutes that clarified its role in monetary policy, and that granted it greater autonomy.

 In 2006, Law No.76-03, promulgated by Dahir No. 1-05-38 of 20th Chaoual 1426 (23 November 2005) repealed Dahir No. 1-59-233 of 23rd Hija 1378 (30 June 1959), which had created Bank Al-Maghrib.
 The new law reinforced Bank Al-Maghrib's independence in terms of monetary policy, and provided a legal basis for its responsibility for the payment system.
-The new law established the bank as a public legal entity, controlled by the account commissioner, the government commissioner, and the Court of Account.
+The new law established the bank as a public legal entity, controlled by the account commissioner, the government commissioner, and the Court of Accounts.
 Law No.34-03 expanded the jurisdiction of the banking law over certain institutions engaged in banking activities, redefined the roles of the National Council of Credit and the Committee of Credit Establishments, reinforced Bank Al-Maghrib's autonomy in banking supervision, and instituted a number of other measures covering the protection of clients of credit institutions and the treatment of credit institutions in distress.

-On 15 November 2022, Bank Al-Maghrib and the Office des Changes (OE), the country's foreign trade watchdog, signed a partnership agreement on Monday in Rabat.
-The agreement aims to establish a formal framework for the exchange of data and know-how in areas of common interest.
+On 15 November 2022, Bank Al-Maghrib and the Office des Changes, the country's foreign trade institution, signed a partnership agreement.
+It aims to establish a formal framework for the exchange of data and know-how in areas of common interest.

-The bank is a member of the Alliance for Financial Inclusion and active in promoting financial inclusion policy.
+The bank is a member of the Alliance for Financial Inclusion and is active in promoting financial inclusion policy.

+On 8 September 2023, an earthquake with a magnitude of 6.8 Mw hit Marrakesh-Safi region of Morocco.
+A week after the earthquake struck, Bank Al-Maghrib donated 1 Billion dirhams for relief operations of quake-hit regions.